oliviercreurer/compass/README.md

 - be sure to plug your source into the _left_ input
 - set proper monitoring in Norns' `system/audio` settings

-By default, Compass records your audio source into two 64s buffers: one for each voice.
+By default, Compass records your audio source into two 64s buffers, though a smaller recording window can be set if desired.
+With a stereo source, each input is paired with a buffer; with a mono source, the input is recorded to both buffers.
+Stereo effects are then possible with either source type as the record/playback heads for each buffer can be split apart by various commands.

 Though complexity arises from the relationship between the audio buffers and the command sequencer, as described below, Compass can also be used as a simple looper with an adjustable recording window (1s-64s).

 __*Sequencing*__